seaum23/FirstApp/README.md

 # FirstApp
-this is our cse 310 course project
+This is our cse 310 course project
 ---------
 Accessing admin page
 ---------